hidro-iri/Borinot/hardware/1_component_preparation.md

 > **Top view: Motor and banana plugs (from left to right)**

 1. **Trim** the phase cables by about **5cm**.
-   > :warning: Retain the trimmed segments for the ESC modification.
+   > ⚠️  Retain the trimmed segments for the ESC modification.
 2. **Solder** the male banana plugs to the trimmed phase cables.
    > :information_source: Use the connector’s side hole to help evenly melt the solder paste.
 3. **Add** heat shrink tubing around the connectors to insulate the soldered joints.